Pinnacle Peak (King County, Washington): Geology

 Pinnacle Peak is a 1000 ft extinct volcanic cinder cone rising up from the flat farmlands surrounding Enumclaw.
 This flat terrain was created by the Osceola Mudflow that spread from nearby Mount Rainier approximately 5,600 years ago.
 Some of Pinnacle Peak is buried beneath this mudflow since the peak predates the mudflow.
 Extruded outcroppings of columnar basalt can be seen along the trails near the top of the peak.

 Hiking

 The 256 acre Pinnacle Peak is encompassed by the 334 acre Pinnacle Peak Park.
 The steep, forested, one mile Cal Magnusson Trail is located on the north side of the peak.
 The south slope trail has more parking and more gradual grade along a gravel road and trail, with a couple views looking south to Mount Rainier and west to Buckley, Washington.
 On a busy weekend the trails will see 300-400 visitors per day.
 It is a popular hike for locals and those in training to climb Mt.
 Rainier.
-The summit is tree-covered so there are no views, but remnants of the concrete footings for the lookout are still there, as well as a USGS benchmark.
-There are budgeted plans for rebuilding the lookout so that there will again be views from the top.
+In 2017, plans for rebuilding the historic fire lookout tower were budgeted.
+In 2021, a lookout was reconstructed and modelled similar to the historic one.
+The summit is covered by tall trees, so there are minimal views only to the west from the lookout.